-On November 7, 2019, pursuant to the Purchase Agreement, the Company completed the Acquisition of Quest for a cash purchase price of approximately \$1.0 billion, subject to customary post-closing adjustments.
-The Acquisition of Quest was accounted for using the acquisition method of accounting prescribed by Accounting Standard Codification ("ASC") Topic 805, Business Combinations ("ASC 805"), whereby the results of operations, including the revenues and earnings of Quest, are included in the financial statements from the date of acquisition.
+On November 7, 2019, pursuant to the Purchase Agreement, the Company completed the Acquisition of Quest for a cash purchase price of approximately \$1.0 billion, subject to customary postclosing adjustments.
+The Acquisition of Quest was accounted for using the acquisition method of accounting prescribed by ASC Topic 805, Business Combinations ("ASC 805"), whereby the results of operations, including the revenues and earnings of Quest, are included in the financial statements from the date of acquisition.
 Additionally, assets acquired and liabilities assumed were recognized at their fair values based on widely accepted valuation techniques in accordance with ASC Topic 820, Fair Value Measurements, as of the closing date.
 The process for estimating fair values requires the use of significant estimates, assumptions and judgments, including determining the timing and estimates of future cash flows and developing appropriate discount rates.
 ASC 805 establishes a measurement period to provide the Company with a reasonable amount of time to obtain the information necessary to identify and measure various items in a business combination and cannot extend beyond one year from the acquisition date.
-Measurement period adjustments are recognized in the reporting period in which the adjustments are determination of the assets acquired and liabilities assumed as soon as practicable within the measurement period, but not to exceed one year from the acquisition date.
+Measurement period adjustments are recognized in the reporting period in which the adjustments are determined and calculated as if the accounting had been completed as of acquisition date.
+The Company expects to complete the final fair value determination of the assets acquired and liabilities assumed as soon as practicable within the measurement period, but not to exceed one year from the acquisition date.